 Forrest outlived her by six years, and spent his winters in Arizona at the home of his son.
 In 1992, Forrest graciously allowed Mark Miner to visit again, and to spend several hours tape-recording his conversation of memories.

 He died in Scottsdale, Maricopa County, AZ on April 19, 1997 at the age of 100.

 His remains were returned to Kingwood for burial beside his wife in the Kingwood Odd Fellows Cemetery, where they rest for eternity along with their infant son and great-granddaughter Amanda Joy Hall.

 Forrest is mentioned and discussed in the 2011 book, Well At This Time: the Civil War Diaries and Army Convalescence Saga of Farmboy Ephraim Miner.
-The book, authored by the founder of this website, is seen here.
+The book is authored by the founder of this website.
 [More]

 ~ Daughter Rosalyn W. (Hall) Speicher ~

 Daughter Rosalyn W. Hall (1899-1985) was born in March 1899.

 From 1920-1930, she was a teacher in the public schools of Upper Turkeyfoot Township, Somerset County.

 On July 28, 1929, Rosalyn married Ralph Clifton Speicher ( ? - ? ), son of Jonas and Rosa (Nicholson) Speicher.
 At the time of marriage, she was age 30, and he was 28.
 Ralph was a native of Harnedsville, Somerset County, but at the time was working as an electrician in East Orange, NJ.
 Rev. J.F.
 Messenger performed the nuptials in Somerset.